 All eyes will be on the outcome of the Federal Reserve's first meeting of the year later which will also be Janet Yellen's last in charge.

 With U.S. growth humming and unemployment at a 17-year low rates markets are currently pricing in a little over 80 percent chance of another Fed rate hike in March and between two and three for the year as a whole.

 The Fed is due to release its policy statement at 2 p.m.
 EST (1900 GMT) but there won't be a news conference or new forecasts this month.

 "In light of the steady stream of favourable data, it is possible that the FOMC’s (Fed's) statement upgrades language on activity somewhat, which could be viewed as a marginally hawkish shift," analysts at BNP Paribas said in a note.

 There was the earnings treadmill too.
-Planemaker Boeing and health insurer Anthem both reported higher-than-expected quarterly profits ahead of the Wall Street opening bell though there had been some shockers in Europe.
+U.S. Health insurer Anthem reported a higher-than-expected quarterly profits ahead of the Wall Street opening bell though there had been some shockers in Europe.

 British outsourcing group Capita lost 40 percent of its value after its new boss slashed profit forecasts and set out plans to raise cash to avoid the same fate as recently-collapsed builder Carillion.